preqon/comp5328-machine-learning/sparse coding and regularisation.md

 *not sure if this is the idea:*
 We want dictionary to be overcomplete.
 This leads to there being infinitely many Representations.
 How do we choose the best one?
 We want the *sparse* representation, which is often unique.

+benefits of sparsity:
+- parsimony: spare representations are short and highlight the essential features, making them easy to describe.
+- denoising: if a signal is a mixture of noise and true signal, sparsity can be considered an approximation of true signal.
+- data compression
+- compressed sensing: can reduce amount of measurements needed to construct a signal, if we know its sparse basis. basis can be learned via dictionary learning.

 **$\ell_p$ norm**:

 $$ || \alpha ||_p = \biggl( \sum_{j=1}^k |\alpha_j|^p \biggr) ^ {1/p}$$